-- a body corporate that - o is a member or former member of the incorporated association; and - o at the time of the distribution of surplus property, has rules that prevent the distribution of property to its members; - a trustee for a body corporate referred to in paragraph (e); - a co-operative registered under the Co-operatives Act 2009 that, at the time of the distribution of surplus property, is a non-distributing co-operative as defined in that Act. - (1) In this rule -

-surplus property, in relation to the Association, means property remaining after satisfaction of -

-- (a) the debts and liabilities of the Association; and - (b) the costs, charges and expenses of winding up or cancelling the incorporation of the Association, but does not include books relating to the management of the Association.

-(2) On the cancellation of the incorporation or the winding up of the Association, its surplus property must be distributed as determined by special resolution by reference to the persons mentioned in section 24(1) of the Act.
+- a body corporate that at the time of the distribution is the holder of a licence under the Charitable Collections Act 1946; - a body corporate that - o is a member or former member of the incorporated association; and - at the time of the distribution of surplus property, has rules that prevent the distribution of property to its members; - a trustee for a body corporate referred to in paragraph (e); - a co-operative registered under the Co-operatives Act 2009 that, at the time of the distribution of surplus property, is a non-distributing co-operative as defined in that Act. - (1) In this rule - - surplus property, in relation to the Association, means property remaining after satisfaction of - - (a) the debts and liabilities of the Association; and - (b) the costs, charges and expenses of winding up or cancelling the incorporation of the Association, - but does not include books relating to the management of the Association. - (2) On the cancellation of the incorporation or the winding up of the Association, its surplus property must be distributed as determined by special resolution by reference to the persons mentioned in section 24(1) of the Act.